Former Goldman Sachs exec Leon Cooperman super hates Elizabeth Warren, and he spends a lot of time on TV saying so.

 Secondly, it is high time to repudiate the ridiculous claim that “people don’t hate the wealthy, they want to be them” (q.v. chyron above.)

-Ahahahaa wat, hell no. I would venture to guess that most “Americans,” most people even, agree with Adams’s original ambitions for the world: For prosperity to increase for all.
-Those whose idea of wealth includes a reasonable degree of comfort and ease, but not private jets, zillions of servants or cheating in the stock market, necessarily detest Leon Cooperman & co., exactly because they’re preventing progress, preventing prosperity from spreading.
+Ahahahaa wat, hell no. I want prosperity to increase for all.
+Anybody whose idea of wealth includes a reasonable degree of comfort and ease, but not private jets, zillions of servants or cheating in the stock market, necessarily detests Leon Cooperman & co., not merely because they are aesthetically disgusting, which damn, but exactly because they’re preventing progress, preventing prosperity from spreading.

 In case you think private philanthropy is some kind of huge gift to society that absolves the billionaires of their sins, think again.